Dentosal/rust_os/README.md

 ```

 # License
-This project is licensed under the MIT license, that can be found in the file called LICENSE.
+This project is licensed under the MIT license, which can be found in the file called LICENSE.